Arithmetic#

 If you expected the last answer to be 20, think again: C# uses the normal precedence of arithmetic operations: Multiplications divisions, and negations are done before addition and subtraction, unless there are parentheses forcing the order:

-A sequence of operations with equal precedence also work like in math: left to right in most cases, like for combinations of addition and subtraction:
+A sequence of operations with equal precedence also works like in math: left to right in most cases, like for combinations of addition and subtraction:

 We started with the almost direct translations from math.
 Division is more complicated.
-We continue in the csharp program:
+Try these statements in your scratch program:

 So far so good.
 Now consider: